 Should You Learn to Understand Microexpressions?

-What do you do when you feel butterflies in your stomach just before a job interview or a sales presentation in front of a large audience?
+Do you feel butterflies in your stomach just before a job interview or a sales presentation in front of a large audience?

 Have you asked yourself “How will I know if they like my answers at the job interview?” or “What questions might they ask me? or maybe “I hope they don’t notice I feel nervous.”

-Now Imagine you’re right in the middle of answering a question in a job interview and you see the interviewer nostril twitch but he’s smiling.
+Now Imagine you’re right in the middle of answering a question in a job interview and you see the interviewer’s nostril twitch but he’s smiling.
 You think the person is pleased by your answer because he’s smiling.
-But the person is actually showing signs of disgust!
-(Surprise) Unfortunately, because you´ve misinterpreted the interviewer’s response to your answer, you continue answering in your current line.
-This is not a good thing if you want that job position.
+But the person could actually be demonstrating a microexpression of disgust!
+[Surprised?]

-Sometime we feel oblivious when it comes to gauging the feelings of others, especially when we meet someone new.
+Sometimes we feel oblivious when it comes to gauging the feelings of others, especially when we meet someone new.
 During your conversation, people are continuously communicating unconsciously what we’re saying.

-The research of understanding and reading microexpressions started with Darwin and developed much more by Paul Ekman.
+The research of understanding and reading microexpressions started with Darwin and was developed much more by Paul Ekman.

 Here’s a 3-step method that can help you leverage people’s microexpressions.

-- WATCH – Imagine you’re in the middle of answering a question and during your response and one nostril of the interviewer’s mouth goes up for an instant.
+WATCH – Imagine you’re in the middle of answering a question and during your response and one nostril of the interviewer’s mouth goes up for an instant.
 You’ve just commented on some new industry forecast that you thought would impress the interviewer.
 If you practice how to read non-verbal cues and microexpressions, you will know how to identify the microexpression that represents disgust.

-- IDENTIFY – Now you ask yourself: Why did this person have that facial reaction?
+IDENTIFY – Now you ask yourself: Why did this person have that facial reaction?
 Did I say something they didn´t like or something I shouldn’t have said?
 Perhaps they didn´t understand me?

-- RESPOND – Identifying the response, you adjust or calibrate your next statement in the interview.
+RESPOND – Identifying the response, you adjust or calibrate your next statement in the interview.

-In addition, this provides you with a great opportunity to show the interviewer your interpersonal communications skills, even though it was not explicit, and ask if you need to clarify anything or what is the interviewer opinion of your industry forecast.
+In addition, this provides you with a great opportunity to show the interviewer your interpersonal communications skills, even though it was not explicit, and ask if you need to clarify anything or what is the interviewer’s opinion of your industry forecast.
 It’s also a great way to engage the interviewer and show that you’re a great active listener, which is so important in business today.